 BioSyent's significant accounting judgments and estimates include recoverability of asset carrying values, impairment of trade and other receivables, income taxes, the future useful lives and residual values of equipment, the useful lives of intangible assets, the fair value of share-based payments, the value of inventory, determination of the transaction price in revenue recognition, and determination of the incremental borrowing rate and lease term in leases.
-For a more detailed discussion of changes to the Company's critical accounting estimates, please refer to Note 4 of the Consolidated Financial Statements for the year ended December 31, 2021.
+For a more detailed discussion of changes to the Company's Reporting ("IAS 34").
+The discussion of financial condition and results of operations should be read in conjunction with the Consolidated Financial Statements, including the notes thereto.
+Additional information relating to the Company, including the Consolidated Financial Statements and the accompanying notes can be found at www.sedar.com.